A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 News trading allowed · Only 5 min trading days

-Both firms work well for scalpers and budget traders and day traders and swing traders.
-Lucid Trading is a stronger fit for conservative / grinders (scaling plan on funded).
+Both firms work well for day traders and scalpers.
+Lucid Trading is a stronger fit for budget traders and conservative / grinders (starting at $100).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate